About me

 I'm a journalist with a passion for justice, balance and the truth.

-A half-Black, half-white woman originally from Minneapolis, Minn., where George Floyd was murdered in 2020, I aim to be a voice for the voiceless and shed light on injustice through my reporting.
+A half-Black, half-white woman originally from Minneapolis, I aim to be a voice for the voiceless and shed light on injustice through my reporting.
 I am a curious investigator, comprehensive writer and meticulous editor.

 I am graduating from Syracuse University in May 2025 with a bachelor of science in magazine, news and digital journalism and a bachelor of arts in philosophy.
 I think philosophy and journalism, two pursuits of truth and knowledge, can inform and improve each other.